 Not involving the team in the process

-Top-down mandates create compliance, not commitment.
-When people have no voice in how AI gets implemented, they have no stake in making it work.
+Top-down mandates create compliance without commitment.
+When people have no voice in how you implement AI, they have no stake in making it work.

 Book a CallThe 4-step introduction framework